Skip to main content

 2.3 PLA PILOTAGE REQUIREMENTS

-Dependent on the nature of the operation, some non-routine towage operations, which are not subject to compulsory pilotage under the Pilotage Directions, may be required by the Harbourmaster to take one or more Pilots.
-Likewise, vessels engaged in Non-Routine Towage Operations which are subject to compulsory pilotage may be required by the Harbourmaster to take an additional Pilot.
+Dependent upon the length overall of a tug and tow, the length of the towed object or the location of a tug and tow within the tidal Thames, some craft towage operations may be subject to compulsory pilotage requirements as required by the Pilotage Directions for the Port of London.
+Dependent on the nature of the operation, some non-routine towage operations, which are not subject to compulsory pilotage under the Pilotage Directions due to their length and/or breadth, may still be required by the Harbourmaster to take one or more Pilots (Pilotage Direction 6 refers).
+Vessels engaged in Non-Routine Towage Operations which are subject to compulsory pilotage may be required by the Harbourmaster to take an additional Pilot.

 2.4 VESSEL LICENSING REQUIREMENTS